 Paradise cave is one of the largest publically accessible caves to visit in Phong Nha and trust me, it lives up to its name.
 The scale of Paradise Cave is indescribable; it stretches 31km inside the limestone karst and hits heights of 70m.

 If you can drive, I suggest visiting paradise cave without a tour by renting a motorbike, as the roads offer dramatic scenery.
-The best time to go is early in the morning before the buses tours arrive.
+The best time to go is early in the morning before the bus tours arrive.
 If you don’t know how to ride a motorbike, then you can book tours via hotels all over town.
-Check out my Phong Nha travel guide for my top picks on where to stay.

 💰 250k (plus 100k for motorbike hire)